 12:00 pm: Financing and Incentives for your Renewable Energy System (Exhibit Building # 2)

 Ben Brouwer, Montana Energy Office, Department of Environmental Quality; Paul Herendeen, Missoula Federal Credit Union

 There’s no such thing as a free lunch, but there are incentives, tax credits, low interest loans, and other programs that can help you finance your renewable energy project.
 Find out which incentives will work for you, and see how your investment will net returns.

 Get the low-down on electric cars and what they have to offer you and your community.
-This workshop starts with an overview of the technology, will cover how electric buses are changing the public transit landscape, and ends with a show and tell from car owners.
-This electric car show is truly a unique event for Montanans!
+In addition to going over technology options and charging, learn about the Montana Solar Powered Transportation Initiative and the future of solar powered electric transportation.
+This workshop ends with a hands-on show and tell from EV car owners – this electric car show is a truly unique event for Montanans!

 Henry Dykema, Sundance Solar Systems